-What method does the drafts and experiments team use to calculate confidence intervals and statistical significance?
+What method does the experiments team use to calculate confidence intervals and statistical significance?

 Jackknife resampling is applied to bucketed data to calculate the sample variance of the percent change of a metric.
 Two-tailed significance testing is then run using the 95% confidence interval.

 Bucketing the data reduces the effects of minor observation errors.
 If you’d like to know more about why data bucketing is useful, here’s a good place to start.